aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 Convert your project files to PDF seamlessly using Aspose.Tasks for Java.
 Follow our simple steps for efficient conversion and enhance your project documentation capabilities.
 [Learn how here.](./save-as-pdf/)

 ## Convert MS Project to SVG in Java
 Discover how to save Microsoft Project files as SVG in Java using Aspose.Tasks library.
-Our step-by-step guide with code examples ensures a smooth integration process.
+Our step‑by‑step guide with code examples ensures a smooth integration process.
 [Start converting to SVG here.](./save-as-svg/)

 ## Save MS Project Data to Excel in Aspose.Tasks
 Java developers can easily save Microsoft Project data to Excel files with Aspose.Tasks.
 Our tutorial provides straightforward integration steps, making your job easier.
 [Learn more here.](./save-data-to-excel/)